hexdreamer/tesseract-build/Scripts/README.md

 ...
 ```

-It's true that Tesseract couldn't be compiled, but that's because I just destroyed *all* macos_x86_64 binaries/libraries including **macos_x86_64/lib/libpng16.a** which is what `./configure` failed on.
-And keep in mind that this true error came just after other "errors" like:
+In this case, I had just clobbered all macos_x86_64 binaries/libraries including **macos_x86_64/lib/libpng16.a**.
+And this is what `./configure` failed on.

+Other "errors" like the following may not really be errors, it's just configure trying out different configurations:

 ```none
 configure:2663: /Applications/Xcode.app/Contents/Developer/usr/bin/g++ -V >&5